42dx/edgio-go-sdk/README.md

 This function has mainly three related goals: 1- Process http requests; 2- treat HTTP errors in a standardized way, and; 3- Process and decode returned json data from the endpoints.

-Check a more in-depth documentation of this package [here](internal/utils/README.md).
+Check a more in-depth documentation of the `internal/utils` package [here](internal/utils/README.md).

 <p align="right"><em><a href="#table-of-contents">back to top</a></em></p>